Who are EthicCo?

 A word on AI specifically…

-At EthicCo, we sit with an inherent tension – between appreciating the benefits offered by AI whilst being challenged by climate and social impacts of this technology.
+At EthicCo, we sit with an inherent tension – between appreciating the benefits offered by AI whilst being impacted by climate and social impacts of this technology.
 We use AI heavily in our fast prototyping.
 Our stance (which we have codified and share) is that AI used in service of Life is acceptable, using AI for productivity alone, may not be.
 Eg. How would you use any productivity gains from AI?
-Would you reduce your workforce or would you give time back to your people?
+Would you reduce your workforce or would you step down to a 4-day week?
 Is it justifiable to use water to cool data centres during a drought while crops are failing?

-Internally, we discuss this tension constantly and strongly encourage others to come together to shape an informed approach, this is emergent and existential and should not be left to chance or tech oligarchs.
+Internally, we discuss this tension constantly.
+We strongly encourage others to come together to shape an informed trans-disciplinary approach, this technology is emergent and existential and should not be left to chance or Mars bound tech bros.